23 Latest SEO Trends that Work Always

 Here’s what Google Says:

-It is clear that keeping descriptive files names simply is a better way to tell Google what the image is about.
+It’s obvious that using straightforward, descriptive file names is a better method to let Google know what the image is about.

 A Few Examples: